RobinMeneust/CY-Path/README.md

 - Click on the button to change the mode (placing fence or moving)
 - Move mode :
     - The cells where you can move to are in a different color (in the color of your pawn)
-    - Left click on a cell to move there
+    - Left-click on a cell to move there
 - Fence placing mode
-    - Right click on a cell to change the fence orientation
+    - Right-click on a cell to change the fence orientation
     - Move your mouse on a cell to display the current selected fence
     - If a fence is red it's not a valid position and if it's green it can be placed
-    - Left click on a cell to place the selected fence
+    - Left-click on a cell to place the selected fence

 ### In the console mode display